HELPING MOVE WELLINGTON'S MOST SIGNIFICANT TRANSPORT PROJECT FORWARd.

-Since late 2013, 4Sight has been helping local authorities (Kapiti Coast District Council, Porirua City Council, Upper Hutt City Council and Wellington City Council) to respond to the processes that flow on from the approval for Transmission Gully, 27 kilometres of new 4-lane motorway due to open in 2020.
+Since late 2013, 4Sight has been helping local authorities (Kapiti Coast District Council, Porirua City Council, Upper Hutt City Council and Wellington City Council) to respond to the processes that flow on from the approval for Transmission Gully, 27 kilometres of new 4-lane motorway opening in 2020.

 Issues of general accordance;